-The product principally invests in bonds issued worldwide which are rated "Investment Grade" and at least 75% of its net assets are invested in green, green & social as well as social bonds issued by corporate issuers, banks, supranational entities, development banks, agencies, regions and states.
+The Master of the Mirova Obli Euro fund principally invests in bonds which are rated " Investment Grade " and at least 70% of its net assets are invested in euro-denominated debt securities, among which green, green social as well as social bonds issued by corporate issuers and sovereign governments and government agencies.

 The product is actively managed with the aim of building a diversified portfolio of debt securities based on ESG criteria and fundamental analysis of credit quality and valuation.
-The Fund will invest a minimum of 75% in sustainable investments with environmental objective which are likely to include sustainable investments that are not aligned with the EU Taxonomy.